14 Heating and Boiler Problems Explained (and Fixed)

 Now, if your pressure gauge constantly drops overnight, one of the likely reasons is:

 - The pressure relief valve (PRV) is not working correctly.

-- The auto air vent is broken and leaking pressure.
+- The auto air vent is broken and losing pressure.

 - There are leaks in your system.
-This could be on towel rails, radiators, rad valves or pipework.
+These could occur on towel rails, radiators, rad valves, or pipework.

 - Your radiators are full of air.